mbdevpl/python-boilerplates/README.rst

     :alt: grade from Codacy

-This package includes boilerplates for various common tasks in Python packages, such as building the package, testing the packaging process, storing the package config or logging for the package.
+This package includes boilerplates for various common tasks in Python packages, such as building the package, testing the packaging process, storing the package config, logging for the package or creating a CLI.

 .. contents::
     :backlinks: none